ckaestne/seaibib/README.md

 > Interesting mining repository exploration of Jupyter notebooks on GitHub, finding among others that many cannot be reproduced

+Psallidas, Fotis, Yiwen Zhu, Bojan Karlas, Matteo Interlandi, Avrilia Floratou, Konstantinos Karanasos, Wentao Wu et al. "[Data Science through the looking glass and what we found there](https://arxiv.org/pdf/1912.09536.pdf)." arXiv preprint arXiv:1912.09536 (2019).

+> Similar study of notebooks, but at much larger scales, including 6 million notebooks from GitHub and 2 million from Microsoft.
+Lots of statistics on usage and trends, sometimes a bit shallow but at a massive scale: for example, that most notebooks use only few libraries, that there are huge numbers of notebook authors, and that static analysis seems feasible.

 Kery, Mary Beth, Marissa Radensky, Mahima Arya, Bonnie E. John, and Brad A. Myers. "[The story in the notebook: Exploratory data science using a literate programming tool](https://dl.acm.org/doi/pdf/10.1145/3173574.3173748)."
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems, pp. 1-11.
 2018.

 > Interview study with Jupyter users to understand their practices and challenges, highlighting especially the exploratory nature and the challenges with regard to cleaning up work and versioning.
 Subsequent work by the same authors suggested versioning tooling.

+Chattopadhyay, Souti, Ishita Prasad, Austin Z. Henley, Anita Sarma, and Titus Barik. "[What’s Wrong with Computational Notebooks?
+Pain Points, Needs, and Design Opportunities](https://web.eecs.utk.edu/~azh/pubs/Chattopadhyay2020CHI_NotebookPainpoints.pdf)."
+In Proceedings of the CHI Conference on Human Factors in Computing Systems, 2020.

+> An interesting and very useful study about pain points in using Notebooks, mostly through interviews and short-term field observations, followed up with a mid-sized survey.
+Lots of interesting insights about day-to-day problems, including large challenges due to poor tool support, scalability challenges, lack of refactoring, difficulty sharing and deploying work.

 Head, Andrew, Fred Hohman, Titus Barik, Steven M. Drucker, and Robert DeLine. "[Managing messes in computational notebooks](https://dl.acm.org/doi/pdf/10.1145/3290605.3300500)."
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems, pp. 1-12.
 2019.